Connecting Stochastic Optimal Control and Reinforcement Learning: Importance sampling SOC problem

-For mathematical completeness it is necessary to a have a small discussion on stopping times.
-First, it is important to differentiate between deterministic stopping times $T_u=T_{\text{end}}$, bounded stopping times $\min(T_u, T_\text{end})$, finite stopping times $T_u < \infty$ and general random stopping times $T_u \in \mathbb{R^+} \cup \{+\infty\}$.
-The first three mentioned types of stopping times are a.s. finite and are of special interest since they guarantee the applicability of the Girsanov's theorem without further technicalities.
-The reason is that with this assumption the boundedness of the control is assured.
-The general random stopping time case needs to be discussed in more detail and is beyond of the scope of the article \cite{Lelievre2016}.
-Moreover, it is of interest to recall that the first two types of stopping times end up in a different problem formulation.
-In this cases the corresponding BVP are not elliptic, but parabolic, and their solutions are time-dependent \cite{hartmann2014}.
+For mathematical completeness it is necessary to have a small remark on other possible types of time horizons.
+In this article $T_u$ is an a.s. finite stopping time with respect to the canonical filtration of the controlled process.
+In general we could consider \begin{itemize} \item a finite horizon time $T_u=T_\text{end}$, leading to a deterministic stopping time, \item a bounded stopping times $\widetilde{T_u} = \min(T_u, T_\text{end})$, \item or a general random stopping times $T_u \in \mathbb{R^+} \cup \{+\infty\}$. \end{itemize} The first two types of stopping times are also a.s. finite and are of special interest since they guarantee the applicability of Girsanov's theorem for a control on a bounded domain.
+In this case the Novikov condition is satisfied.
+The reason is that with this assumption the boundedness of the control is guaranteed.
+However, one ends up with a different problem formulation.
+In these cases the corresponding BVPs are not elliptic but parabolic leading to time-dependent solutions and as a consequence the optimal control is also time-dependent \cite{Hartmann2014, Hartmann2017}.
+The general case of random stopping time needs to be discussed in more detail and is beyond the scope of this article \cite{Lelievre2016}.

-\section{Introduction to Reinforcement Learning}
+\section{Introduction to reinforcement learning}

-Before showing the connection of RL and SOC we would like to give a brief overview of a typical model for a reinforcement learning problem for completeness.
-First, we have a look at the underlying theoretical framework, namely Markov Decision Processes.
-After this, we are going to discuss key concepts of the RL theory such as type of policies, value and q-value functions and its recursive relationships provided by the Bellman equations.
-Last, we are going to introduce the reinforcement learning problem from an optimization point of view and discuss two different formulations for the RL problem.
+Before showing the connection between RL and SOC for completeness we would like to give a brief overview of a typical model for a reinforcement learning problem.
+First, we look at the underlying theoretical framework namely Markov decision processes.
+Then, we will discuss key concepts of RL theory, such as types of policies, value and Q-value functions, and their recursive relations provided by the Bellman equations.
+Finally, we will introduce the reinforcement learning problem from an optimization point of view and discuss two different formulations of the RL problem. \\